adirn26/GSoC-2023-Submission/readme.md

 ## Work Summary

-- **Dropdown Menu:** Added a Dropdown menu in the components palette to filter the components based on the platform (iOS/Android) they are available in.
+- **Dropdown Menu:** Implemented a dropdown menu in the components palette to filter components based on their platform availability (iOS/Android).
 ![Alt text](image.png)

-- **Incompatibility Dialog:** When the user connects their device through the companion app, a dialog appears only if their project includes components unsupported on the device's platform (Android or iOS).
-This dialog lists incompatible components, then ends the connection.
-For iOS, it includes a hyperlink to track App Inventor for iOS progress.
+- **Incompatibility Dialog:** Added a dialog that appears when a user connects their device through the companion app and their project contains unsupported components for the device's platform (iOS/Android).
+The dialog lists incompatible components and terminates the connection if necessary.
+For iOS, a hyperlink was included to track App Inventor for iOS progress.
-The dialog box iOS Devices would appear as follows:
+The dialog box for iOS Devices would appear as follows:
 ![Alt text](image-3.png)

-- **Palette Indicators:** Palette items display text indicating Android/iOS availability.
-Help popup shows 'Only Android Compatible' or 'Only iOS Compatible' for single-platform components.
+- **Palette Indicators:** Enhanced the palette items to display text indicating whether a component is available on Android or iOS.
+The help popup provides additional information such as 'Only Android Compatible' or 'Only iOS Compatible' for single-platform components.
 ![Alt text](image-1.png)

-- **Unsupported Components Display:** Added a new functionality to display the components that are unsupported in particular AI Companion versions, when user connects their device through the AI Companion.
+- **Unsupported Components Display:** Implemented a new functionality to display components that are unsupported in specific AI Companion versions.
+This is shown when a user connects their device through the AI Companion.
   <img src="image-2.png" alt="drawing" width="600"/>

 ## TODO [For Future Work]
-- **Dropdown Consistency:** Integrating dropdown functionality to the singleton palette object implmentation for it to remain consistent across all the screens.
+- **Dropdown Consistency:**  Integrate dropdown functionality with the singleton palette object implementation to maintain consistency across all screens.
-- **Webrtc Connection States:** Enhancing webrtc connection states for Companion version component availability check by adding anew state for the **simple_components.json** transfer.
+- **Webrtc Connection States:** Enhance the WebRTC connection states for checking component availability in different companion versions by adding a new state for the **simple_components.json** transfer.

 ## Acknowledgements